i-am-tom/world-building-in-haskell/README.md

 # World-Building in Haskell

-An introduction to a couple techniques in procedural generation, written in a language that arguably couldn't be less-suited to the task.
+An introduction to a couple techniques in procedural generation, written in a language that arguably couldn't be less suited to the task.

 All the visual assets come from the incredible [kenney.nl](https://kenney.nl/) resources - thoroughly recommend checking them out if, like me, you would love